R1tzG/R1tzG/README.md

 # 🕹️ Hi there!
 ### My name is Ritvik Gupta.
 I'm a student and software developer from New Jersey.
 Check out some of my repositories.
-I code mainly in Python and Javascript.
+I code mainly in Python and Java.

 I was introduced to programming at a young age with [Scratch](https://scratch.mit.edu/).
 After learning the fundamentals of coding, I moved on to [Python](https://www.python.org/), my first written language.